tmr08c/tmr08c.github.io/content/blog/2021/04/adding-randomness-to-factoires/index.md

 => <User @first_name="string 5", @last_name="string 6">
 ```

 While this does not provide realistic data, it does add randomness to the objects you are creating.
-It also indicates to the team that we don't care about the value of an attribute and simply want _a_ string value.
+It also signals to the team that we do not care about the value of an attribute and simply want _a_ string value.

 ### Randomness